 Derby College is an exempt charity under the Part 3 of the Charities Act 2011 and is regulated by the Secretary of State for Education as Principal Regulator for all FE Corporations in England.
-The members of the Corporation, who are trustees of the charity, are disclosed on pages 16 and 17.
+The members of the Corporation, who are trustees of the charity, are disclosed on pages 15 to 16.